M2LabOrg/e-WRF/README.md

 This page contains scripts for installing WRF for educational purposes.
 WRF stands for the "Weather Research and Forecasting" model, developed by NCAR (see copyright information below).

 ## WRF Copyright statement
 Copyright (c) 2017 the University Corporation for Atmospheric Research (“UCAR”).
-(All rights reserved)[https://ral.ucar.edu/sites/default/files/public/projects/ncar-docker-wrf/ucar-bsd-3-clause-license.pdf].
+[All rights reserved](https://ral.ucar.edu/sites/default/files/public/projects/ncar-docker-wrf/ucar-bsd-3-clause-license.pdf).
 Developed at the Research Applications Laboratory at National Center for Atmospheric Research (“NCAR”).

 > Contents developed by: